LOADING ...

 No but that ain't yer game, it even yer race

-You can't hear yer name, you can't see yer
+You can't yer name, you can't see yer face

-And do you look for this hope that yer seekin'?
+And where do you look for this hope yer seekin'?

 Where do you look for this lamp a-burnin'?

-Where do you look for this oil well
+Where do you look for this oil gushin'?

 Where do you look for candle that's glowin'?

-Where do you look for this hope that you know is
+do you look for this hope that you know is there

-And your feet can only walk down two of roads?
+And your feet can only walk two kinds of roads?

 Your nose can only two kinds of hallways

-You can touch and twist and turn two of doorknobs
+You can touch and and turn two kinds of doorknobs

-You can either go to the church of choice
+You can either go to the of your choice

-find God in the church of your choice
+You'll find God in the church of your

 And though it's my opinion